mosip/documentation/docs/administration.md

 Device Types

 Machine Definitions

 Machine Specs
 Machine Types

+View Machine Types
+Machine Type indicates the type of Machines a country uses to take registrations.
+The Global Admin can view list of all the Machine Types on the Admin UI portal.
+A Machine while creation, can be assigned to a Machine Types as defined by the country.
+The portal shows both activated or deactivated Machine Types.
+Create/Update Machine Types
+Using the portal, the Global Admin can create a Machine type providing the Machine type name and description if applicable.
+A Machine type needs to be created in both configured Primary and Secondary language.
+Although the Portal will allow creation of a Machine type in only primary language but will not allow activation of that Machine type until data for that Type is not updated for all the languages.
+While entering the data, the text fields (e.g., Machine type Name) needs to be manually input in all the languages.
+After successful creation, a Machine type code will be generated.
+Admin Portal also allows modification of any detail of a Machine Type.
+The modification includes either adding the details in another language that were missed during creation of the Machine Type or changing the details of a Machine Type itself including name, description etc.
+View Machine Specifications
+Machine specification indicates the Brand, Make and Model of a Machine a country uses to take registrations.
+The Global Admin can view list of all the Machine Specifications on the Admin UI portal.
+A Machine while creation, can be assigned to a Machine Specification as required by the country.
+The portal shows both activated or deactivated Machine Specification.
+The Admin can filter the list of Machine Specifications based on Status (Drop-down), Name (Search Box), Brand (Search Box), Model (Search Box), and Machine type (Search Box).
+Create/Update Machine Specifications
+Using the portal, the Global Admin can create the Machine Specification providing the Machine Specification name, brand, make and model.
+A Machine Specification needs to be created in both configured Primary and Secondary language.
+Although the Portal will allow creation of a Machine Specification in only primary language but will not allow activation of that Machine Specification until data for that Specification is not updated for all the languages.
+While entering the data, the text fields (e.g., Machine Specification Name) needs to be manually input in all the languages.
+After successful creation, a Machine Specification ID will be generated.
+Admin Portal also allows modification of any detail of a Machine Specification.
+The modification includes either adding the details in another language that were missed during creation of the Machine Specification or changing the details of a Machine Specification itself including name, brand etc.

 Document Definitions
 Document Types
 Document Categories
 Document Categoty- Type Mapping

+Manage Document Type (View, Create, Update, Activate, Deactivate) Document types is the list of Documents a country will configure for the users to give during registrations.
+View Document Types
+The Global Admin can view list of all the available Document Types on the Admin UI portal.
+The portal shows both activated or deactivated Document Types.
+The Admin can filter the list of Document Types based on Document Name(Search box) and Status (Drop-down).
+Create/Update Document Types
+Using the portal, the Global Admin can create the document type providing the Document name and description if applicable.
+A Document type needs to be created in both configured Primary and Secondary language.
+Although the Portal will allow creation of a Document type in only primary language but will not allow activation of that Document type until data for that Type is not updated for all the languages.
+A deactivated document type will not show up on the Pre-Registration/Registration Client UI.
+While entering the data, the text fields (e.g., Document Type Name) needs to be manually input in all the languages.
+After successful creation, a Document type code will be generated.
+Admin Portal also allows modification of any detail of a Document type.
+The modification includes either adding the details in another language that were missed during creation of the Document type or changing the details of a Document Type itself including name, description etc.
+Activate/Deactivate Document types
+The portal allows Zonal Admin to activate or deactivate a document type.
+Deactivation of a document type can be done if the country feels the document type is not applicable anymore.
+Thus, deactivated documents does now show up on the Pre-Registration and Registration Client UI.
+The Activation/Deactivation functionality can be accessed from both the list view or the detail view page of Document Types
+View Document Categories
+The Global Admin can view list of all the available Document Categories as created by the Country in Masterdata.
+The portal shows both activated or deactivated Document Categories.
+The Admin can filter the list of Document Categories based on Status (Drop-down).
+Create/Update Document Categories
+Using the portal, the Global Admin can create the document category providing the Document Category name and description if applicable.
+A Document category needs to be created in both configured Primary and Secondary language.
+Although the Portal will allow creation of a Document category in only primary language but will not allow activation of that Document category until data for that Cateagory is not updated for all the languages.
+A deactivated document category will not show up on the Pre-Registration/Registration Client UI.
+While entering the data, the text fields (e.g., Document category Name) needs to be manually input in all the languages.
+After successful creation, a Document category code will be generated.
+Admin Portal also allows modification of any detail of a Document category .
+The modification includes either adding the details in another language that were missed during creation of the Document category or changing the details of a Document category itself including name, description etc.
+View mappings of Document Categories and Document Types The portal allows an Global Admin to view Document Categories along with its mapped and un-mapped Document Types.
+From the view screen itself, the Global Admin can map or un-map the Documents from a Document Category.
+Map/Un-map Document Type to Document Category
+The portal allows the Global Admin to map the available Document types to a Document category.
+This feature helps the country define as to which document falls under which category.
+Each Document can be mapped to multiple categories depending on the country's requirement.

 ### BULK UPLOAD